-You may be wondering why we are scrounging around his toolbox especially when dad has been gone more than 30 years.
+You may be wondering why we are scrounging around his toolbox especially when dad has been gone 35 years.
 It's those sharpening stones!
 What a great tool.
 A couple of drops of oil . . . a little friction as metal kisses rock . . . and a dull edge becomes razor sharp.

 God values the sharpening process.
 He tells us: